Who Will Live in the New Jerusalem?

 But regardless of oral traditions or origins of thought, it remains that both Jews (at least some Jews) and Christians both believe in a heavenly city of God.

-So we know from Revelation (and Jewish belief as well) that there is a Jerusalem above.
-The New Jerusalem is described like a bride adorned for her husband (Revelation 21:9)
+So we know from the Apostle John in Revelation (and Jewish belief as well) that there is a holy Jerusalem above.
+The New Jerusalem, the great city, is described like a bride adorned for her husband (Revelation 21:9)

-Some people wonder why Revelation 21 refers to the New Jerusalem as the Bride.
+Some people wonder why Revelation 21 refers to the New Jerusalem as the Bride of Christ.
 Isn’t that the Church?

 The New Jerusalem in Heaven consists of the Church.
 When the New Jerusalem descends from Heaven it IS the Bride because of all the redeemed who are in it.

-So what about those who claim that the Church is not the Bride?
+So what about those who claim that body of believers is not the Bride?
 So did Jesus betroth Himself to a city He Himself created?
-That makes no sense.

 Jesus cares about people so much He gave His life for them.
-He is betrothed to us, the Church.
-He did not give His life for a place but a people.
+He is betrothed to us, the assembly of believers.
+But the Bride, according to scripture IS the New Jerusalem because it all encompasses Israel.

 An example of this is say “the Iraqi forces fell to America”.
 Well, did America, the physical country, pick itself up and go over to Iraq during the Iraq war and fight?
 Of course not!
 America as in the American forces, not the physical country.
 When the Bible says in 2 Kings 24:20: